camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 A Google search tells us that Muslims perform many rituals before visiting Mecca for the Hajj (yearly pilgrimage) or Umrah (lesser pilgrimage).
 The Umrah can be performed any time of the year and is less of a commitment than the Hajj: it can be be completed in just a few hours.
 We'll be doing the Umrah.

 I memorize the _shahada_ or Muslim declaration of faith in case I'm asked to profess my belief.
-Eason is persistent but struggles.
+Austin is persistent but struggles.
 We write down prayers and do research until late in the evening.

 I tell the hotel staff that I've recently converted to Islam (a white lie) and will be performing the Umrah the next day, testing the reception I'll recieve, and am recieved warmly.
 Rather than being treated with skepticism, which was my concern, I'm given advice – _mash'allah._ Everyone is friendly, supportive, and curious about the two American Muslims on their first visit to Mecca.

-I'm more excited than worried, but I can tell Eason is still a bit on edge.
+I'm more excited than worried, but I can tell Austin is still a bit on edge.

 <p style="text-align:center">mash'allah</p>
 <p style="text-align:center">مَا شَاءَ ٱللَّٰهُ</p>